FHL1998/FHL1998.github.io/_publications/2024-07-02-vlm-training-number-3.md

 collection: publications
 category: manuscripts
 permalink: /publication/2024-07-02-vlm-training-number-3
 excerpt: 'This paper presents a novel training system for the Renishaw AM400 metal printer that combines Vision Language Models (VLM), Augmented Reality (AR), and Digital Twins (DT).
-By integrating AR for immersive learning and using VLM for intelligent, multi-modal guidance—including tool integration like YOLO-v7 and CRAFT—the system enhances recognition, user interaction, and accessibility for non-experts, offering a new benchmark for smart manufacturing training.'
+The system enhances recognition, user interaction, and accessibility for non-experts, offering a new benchmark for smart manufacturing training.'
 date: 2024-07-02
 venue: 'Journal of Manufacturing Systems'
 paperurl: 'https://doi.org/10.1016/j.jmsy.2024.06.007'